Diabetic foot ulcer: Other treatments

 Autologous combined leucocyte, platelet and fibrin as an adjunctive treatment, in addition to best standard of care is also recommended by IWGDF However, there is only low quality evidence that such treatment is effective in treating diabetic foot ulcer.

 There is limited evidence that granulocyte colony-stimulating factor may not hasten the resolution of diabetic foot ulcer infection.
 However, it may reduce the need for surgical interventions such as amputations and hospitalizations.

-It is unknown that whether intensive or conventional blood glucose control is better for diabetic foot ulcer healing.
+It is unknown whether intensive or conventional blood glucose control is better for diabetic foot ulcer healing.

 A 2020 Cochrane systematic review evaluated the effects of nutritional supplements or special diets on healing foot ulcers in people with diabetes.
-The review authors concluded that it's uncertain whether or not nutritional interventions have an effect on foot ulcer healing and that more research is needed to answer this question.
+The review authors concluded that it's uncertain whether nutritional interventions have an effect on foot ulcer healing and that more research is needed to answer this question.

-Skin grafting and tissue replacements can help to improve the healing of diabetic foot ulcer.
+Skin grafting and tissue replacements can help improve the healing of diabetic foot ulcers.

 A 2021 systematic review concluded that there was no strong evidence about the effects of psychological therapies on diabetic foot ulcer healing and recurrence.

 Epidemiology

+Approximately 34% of people with diabetes (Type 1 or Type 2 diabetes) will develop a foot ulcer in their lifetime.
+18.6 million people worldwide will develop a foot ulcer each year.
+15-20% of moderately to severely infected foot ulcers eventually lead to amputation, and the mortality rate of diabetic foot ulcers is 30% at 5 years with a mortality rate of 70% in those with a foot ulcer who receive an above the foot amputation.
+Foot ulcers and amputations are associated with a reduced quality of life.
+In the United States, Black people, Native Americans, Hispanics, and those living in rural areas or those with a lower socioeconomic status have an increased rate of amputations due to diabetic foot ulcers.

-Approximately 15 percent of people with diabetes experience foot ulcers, and approximately 84 percent of lower limb amputations have a history of ulceration with only approximately half of amputees surviving for more than 2 years.
-56 percent of individuals with foot ulcers who do not have an amputations survive for 5 years.
-Foot ulcers and amputations significantly reduce the quality of life.
-Approximately 8.8 percent of hospital admissions of diabetic patients are for foot related problems, and such hospital admissions are about 13 days longer than for diabetics without foot related admissions.
-Approximately 35 to 40 percent of ulcers recur within 3 years and up to 70 percent recur within 5 years.
+Approximately 8.8 percent of hospital admissions of diabetic patients are for foot-related problems, and such hospital admissions are about 13 days longer than for diabetics without foot-related admissions.
+Approximately 58% of ulcers recur within 3 years and up to 65% recur within 5 years, sometimes at a different location that the original ulcer.
 Diabetic foot disease is the leading cause of non-traumatic lower limb amputations.

 Research

-Stem cell therapy may represent a treatment for promoting healing of diabetic foot ulcers.
+Stem cell therapy may represent a treatment for promoting the healing of diabetic foot ulcers.
 Diabetic foot ulcers develop their own, distinctive microbiota.
-Investigations into characterizing and identifying the phyla, genera and species of nonpathogenic bacteria or other microorganisms populating these ulcers may help identify one group of microbiota that promotes healing.
+Investigations into characterizing and identifying the phyla, genera, and species of nonpathogenic bacteria or other microorganisms populating these ulcers may help identify one group of microbiota that promotes healing.

-The recent advances in epigenetic modifications, with special focus on aberrant macrophage polarisation is giving increasing evidences that epigenetic modifications might play a vital role in changing the treatment of diabetic foot ulcer in the near future.
+The recent advances in epigenetic modifications, with special focus on aberrant macrophage polarisation, are giving increasing evidence that epigenetic modifications might play a vital role in changing the treatment of diabetic foot ulcer in the near future.